plicease-legacy/App-palien/README.md

 Print out the compiler flags for the compiler

+## --dll

+Print out the DLLs, one per line

 ## --libs

 Print out the library flags for the linker

+## --modversion

+Print out the package version.

 ## --help | -h